Bitcoin Control Layer for Family Offices & Institutions | The Bitcoin Adviser

 • Authorization workflow.
 Clear instruction pathways for signing events, including identity verification and written authorization where appropriate.

 • Continuity planning.
-Your Estate Plan Protocol ensures trustees/executors aren't left with a "private key puzzle."
+Your Estate Plan Protocol ensures trustees and executors are not left with a private key puzzle.

 • Professional liaison.
-Adviser-led co-signing means fiduciaries are never alone in recovery events—providing the safety net that allows trustees to fulfill their duty of care.
+Adviser-led co-signing means fiduciaries are not alone in recovery events: the operational safety net that supports duty of care.

 Investment Committee Ready